These 5 Creepy Asylums In Michigan From The State’s Past Are Quite Disturbing

 The very thought of an asylum conjures up disturbing images of lobotomies, patients wasting away in decrepit cell-like rooms, and the criminally insane mixing dangerously close to those who pose no threat.
 It also has us thinking about the thousands of unfortunate souls who had no chance of ever leaving.
 Instead, they were left to die, their ghosts forever remaining to haunt the halls of their earthly prisons.
-Here are some such asylums in Michigan with stories that can keep you up at night with fear.
+Here are some abandoned asylums in Michigan with stories that can keep you up at night with fear.

 OnlyInYourState may earn compensation through affiliate links in this article.
+As an Amazon Associate, we earn from qualifying purchases.

 Abandoned Places In Michigan